• NOVA Stargazing UK

 • 🌟 Spring Constellations: Identifying the giant "Sickle" of Leo the Lion high overhead and spotting the sparkling blue star Vega as it rises in the east.

-Telescope Targets
+Telescope Targets In April 2027

-April 2026 skies offer a transition from the bright winter targets to the deep-sky treasures of spring.
+April 2027 skies offer a transition from the bright winter targets to the deep-sky treasures of spring.
 With a telescope, we can look beyond the naked-eye views to observe specific planetary features, hunt down elusive comets, or travel millions of light-years away to view distant galaxies.
 Interestingly, skywatchers were hoping to catch the highly anticipated sungrazing Comet C/2026 A1 (MAPS) this week, but it actually just broke apart during its close encounter with the Sun yesterday!

 Here are three areas we can focus our telescopic exploration on: